Learn more about how the Cal Poly Humboldt Library can help

 (Skip to the slides below for screenshots.)

-To create the full citation, you will need to go to the Zotero app or visit your Web Library.
+To create the full citation, go to the Zotero app or visit your Web Library.

 1. Find the source you want to cite.